nulinspiratie/JAR_education/documentation/connecting_pixhawk_pi_laptop.md

 To see a list of possible functions, type `vehicle.`, followed by tab.

 Now you should be able to run any of the examples in http://python.dronekit.io/examples/index.html

+It is important to remember that code in Jupyter notebook can be run part by part.
+This means that you don't have to evaluate your whole code in one go.
+Instead, you can evaluate a part, see the result, and then go to the next part of your code.
+To do this, create a cell for each part of the code (click on plus button in a Jupyter notebook)

 For more information on connnecting to the vehicle, look at http://python.dronekit.io/guide/connecting_vehicle.html